The Financial Technology Law Review: Malaysia

 The CCRIS automatically processes the credit-related data received from participating financial institutions and synthesises the information into credit reports, which are made available to the financial institutions and the borrowers, upon request.
 The credit report contains information on outstanding credit facilities obtained by the borrower, information on credit applications that have been approved in the previous 12 months and pending credit applications made by the borrower.

-Subject to approval by the BNM, credit reporting agencies (CRAs) must be registered under the Credit Reporting Agencies Act 2010.
+Subject to approval by the BNM, credit reporting agencies (CRAs) registered under the Credit Reporting Agencies Act 2010 can access the credit information of individual borrowers in CCRIS.
 There are currently three CRAs that have obtained approval from the BNM, namely Credit Bureau Malaysia Sdn Bhd, CTOS Data Systems Sdn Bhd and RAM Credit Information Sdn Bhd.

 Digital advisory or asset management company

 A DIM is a form of fund management regulated under the CMSA 2007.
-DIM companies providing automated discretionary portfolio management services must obtain a capital markets services licence from the SC pursuant to Section 58 of the CMSA 2007.
+DIM companies providing automated discretionary portfolio management services must obtain a CMSL from the SC pursuant to Section 58 of the CMSA 2007.

-Besides the requirements that fund management companies are typically subject to the Guidelines on Compliance Function for Fund Management Companies issued on 14 May 2019 pursuant to the CMSA 2007 (the FMC Guidelines).
-These impose additional requirements on the DIM itself (e.g., risk management, and algorithm design and oversight) as well as on its board of directors and compliance officer.
+Besides the requirements that fund management companies are typically subject to in the Guidelines on Compliance Function for Fund Management Companies issued on 14 May 2019 pursuant to the CMSA 2007 (the FMC Guidelines), Chapter 13 of the FMC Guidelines imposes additional requirements on the DIM itself (e.g., risk management, and algorithm design and oversight) as well as on its board of directors and compliance officer.

-In 2018, StashAway Malaysia was the first DIM company to obtain a capital market services licence from the SC to commence operations.
+In 2018, StashAway Malaysia was the first DIM company to obtain a CMSL from the SC to commence operations.

 Marketing of fintech products and services